hamzaabamboo/thinc-open-house/README.md

 As you can see, the quantity is defined here, you can also add more variable too.

-Next we'll lokk at the part we show the quantity on the page.
+Next we'll look at the part we show the quantity on the page.

 ```html
 <div class="text-display">{{ quantity }}</div>